T&CS

 General Terms and Conditions of Contract for Lawyers

-Our services are rendered on the basis of the General Terms and Conditions elaborated by the Austrian Bar Association.
+Our services are rendered on the basis of the General Terms and Conditions for Lawyers elaborated by the Austrian Bar Association.
+The following Terms and Conditions concern the contractual relationship with entrepreneurs.

 1. Applicability

 1.2.
-Unless otherwise agreed in writing, the General Terms and Conditions of Contract shall also apply to new Client-Lawyer Relationships.
+Unless otherwise agreed in writing, the Terms and Conditions of Contract also apply to new Client-Lawyer Relationships.

 2. Retainer agreement and power of attorney

-2.1 The Lawyer is entitled and obliged to represent the Client to the extent necessary or useful for fulfilling the contractual relationship.
+2.1.
+The Lawyer is entitled and required to represent and act as counsel for the Client to the extent necessary or useful for fulfilling the contract.
 If the legal situation changes after termination of the Client-Lawyer Relationship, the Lawyer shall be under no obligation to inform the Client about changes or consequences resulting therefrom.

 3. Principles of representation

-3.2 As a matter of principle, the Lawyer is entitled to render his services at his own discretion and to take any and all steps, including but not limited to employing means of attack and defence in any way, unless this is in conflict with the Client's instruction, his conscience or the law.
+3.2.
+As a matter of principle, the Lawyer is entitled to provide his services at his own discretion and to take any and all steps, including but not limited to employing means of attack or defence in any way, unless this is in conflict with the Client's instruction or the Lawyer's conscience or the law.

-3.3 If the Client gives the Lawyer an instruction compliance with which is incompatible with the principles of proper professional conduct of lawyers based on the law or other professional rules (e.g. the Austrian Guidelines on Practising as a Lawyer [RL-BA] or the line of decisions of the Appellate Panel and the Disciplinary Panels for Lawyers and Trainee Lawyers at the Austrian Supreme Court [der Berufungs- und die Disziplinarsenate für Rechtsanwälte und Rechtsanwaltsanwärter beim Obersten Gerichtshof] and of the former Supreme Appellate and Disciplinary Commission for Lawyers and Trainee Lawyers [Oberste Berufungs- und Disziplinarkommission für Rechtsanwälte und Rechtsanwaltsanwärter/OBDK]), the Lawyer shall refuse to follow the instruction.
-If, from the Lawyer's point of view, instructions are not expedient or even detrimental to the Client, the Lawyer shall inform the latter of any potential negative consequences before acting on his behalf.
+3.3.
+If the Client gives the Lawyer an instruction, compliance with which is incompatible with the principles of proper professional conduct of lawyers based on the law or other professional rules (e.g. the Austrian Guidelines for Practising the Profession of Lawyer [Richtlinien für die Ausübung des Rechtsanwaltsberufs/RL-BA 2015] or the line of decisions of the Appellate and Disciplinary Panels for Lawyers and Trainee Lawyers [Berufungs- und Disziplinarsenate für Rechtsanwälte und Rechtsanwaltsanwärter] at the Austrian Supreme Court [Oberster Gerichtshof] and the former Supreme Appellate and Disciplinary Commission for Lawyers and Trainee Lawyers [Oberste Berufungs- und Disziplinarkommission für Rechtsanwälte und Rechtsanwaltsanwärter/OBDK]), the Lawyer shall refuse to follow the instruction.
+If, from the Lawyer's point of view, instructions are not useful or even detrimental to the Client, the Lawyer shall inform the latter of any potentially negative consequences before following the same.

-3.4 In the case of imminent danger the Lawyer is entitled to take or refrain from taking actions that are not expressly covered by or are even contrary to the instruction given if this seems to be urgently required in the Client's interest.
+3.4 In the case of imminent danger the Lawyer will be entitled to take or refrain from taking actions that are not expressly covered by or are even contrary to the instruction given if this seems to be urgently required in the Client's interest.

 4. Client's duty to provide information and to cooperate

-4.2 As long as the Client-Lawyer Relationship validly exists the Client shall inform the Lawyer about all changed or newly occurring circumstances that could be of relevance in connection with the Lawyer's work on behalf of the Client immediately after they have become known to him.
+4.2.
+As long as the Client-Lawyer Relationship validly exists the Client shall inform the Lawyer about all changed or new circumstances that could be of relevance in connection with the Lawyer's services under the Client-Lawyer Relationship immediately after they have become known to him.

-4.3 If the Lawyer acts as draftsman of a contract, the Client shall provide the Lawyer with all information required for self-calculation of land acquisition tax, the registration fee and real estate income tax.
-If the Lawyer does the self-calculation on the basis of information provided by the Client, the Lawyer shall in any case be released from any liability vis-à-vis the Client.
-The Client, on the other hand, shall indemnify and hold harmless the Lawyer from and against pecuniary disadvantages in the case that information provided by the Client turns out to be wrong.
+4.3.
+If the Lawyer acts as draftsman of a contract, the Client shall provide the Lawyer with all information required for self-calculation of land acquisition tax, the registration fee and real estate income tax.
+If the Lawyer does the self-calculation on the basis of information provided by the Client, the Lawyer shall in any case be released from any liability vis-à-vis the Client in this respect.
+However, the Client shall indemnify and hold harmless the Lawyer from and against any pecuniary disadvantages in the case that information provided by the Client turns out to be incorrect.

-5. Obligation to maintain secrecy; Conflict of interests
+5. Obligation to maintain secrecy; Exceptions; Conflicts of interest

-5.1 The Lawyer shall keep secret all matters confided to him and any other information which becomes known to him in his professional capacity, secrecy of which is in his Client's interest.
+5.1.
+The Lawyer shall keep secret all matters confided to him and any other facts which have become known to him in his professional capacity secrecy of which is in his Client's interest.

-5.3 The Lawyer shall be released from his obligation to maintain secrecy only to the extent that this is necessary for pursuing the Lawyer's claims (including but not limited to the Lawyer's fee) or for defending himself against claims raised against him (including but not limited to claims for damages raised against the Lawyer by the Client or third parties).
+5.2.
+The Lawyer shall be released from his obligation to maintain secrecy to the extent that this is necessary for pursuing the Lawyer's claims (including but not limited to claims to his fee) or for defending himself against claims raised against him (including but not limited to claims for damages raised against the Lawyer by the Client or third parties).

-5.4 The Client is aware of the fact that due to statutory orders the Lawyer may in some cases be obliged to provide information or to make reports to public authorities without having to obtain the Client's approval; particular reference is made to the statutory provisions on the prevention of money laundering and terrorist financing and to tax-law provisions (e.g. the Austrian Statute on Account Registers and Inspection of Accounts [Kontenregister- und Konteneinschaugesetz/KontRegG], the Austrian Act on Common Reporting Standards [Gemeinsamer Meldestandard-Gesetz/GMSG], etc.).
+5.3.
+The Client is aware of the fact that due to statutory orders the Lawyer may in certain cases be required to provide information or make reports to public authorities without having to obtain the Client's approval; particular reference is made to the statutory provisions on the prevention of money laundering and terrorist financing and to tax-law provisions (e.g. the Austrian Statute on Account Registers and Inspection of Accounts [Kontenregister- und Konteneinschaugesetz/KontRegG], the Austrian Act on Common Reporting Standards [Gemeinsamer Meldestandard-Gesetz/GMSG], etc.).

-5.5 The Client may release the Lawyer from his obligation to maintain secrecy at any time.
+5.4.
+The Client may release the Lawyer from his obligation to maintain secrecy at any time.
 No release from the obligation to maintain secrecy by his Client shall release the Lawyer from the obligation to check whether his statement is in line with the Client's interest.
-If the Lawyer acts as a mediator, he shall exercise his right to maintain secrecy despite having been released from the obligation to maintain secrecy.
+If the Lawyer acts as a mediator or collaborative lawyer, he shall exercise his right to maintain secrecy despite having been released from the obligation to maintain secrecy.

 6. Lawyer's reporting duty

-The Lawyer shall orally or in writing reasonably inform the Client of the actions taken by him in connection with representation of the Client.
+The Lawyer shall, orally or in writing, reasonably inform the Client of the actions taken by him in connection with the Client-Lawyer-Relationship.

 7. Delegation of powers